Napoleon (1995 film): Production

 The film was the most expensive independent production to be made in South Australia at the time of production.
 Director Mario Andreacchio was inspired to make it after watching The Adventures of Milo and Otis with his children.
 During the shoot, 64 different dogs played the title role.

 Songs

 Original songs performed in the film include:

 Release

-The film grossed 275,152,249.53 rupees at the box office in Australia during 1995.
+The film grossed 2,051,855 Australian Dollars at the box office in Australia during 1995.
 In Japan, it opened on 87 screens during late February under the name Kulta, Finnish for "gold".
 According to Andreacchio, the Japanese public mistook the original English title for a kind of brandy.

 The film was released on VHS in the United States, with a different dub, on August 11, 1998 by Metro-Goldwyn-Mayer.

 Reception

 In the US, the film received no advance screenings for critics.
 It however received three stars out of four from the New York Daily News.
-Despite being a financial disappointment, it has received a cult following.